AnggaR96s/Reforestation/README.md

-## Why is it a bad idea to iron your four-leaf clover?
-Cause you shouldn't press your luck.
+## Why did the Clydesdale give the pony a glass of water?
+Because he was a little horse!